Dendrosphaera

 Dendrosphaera is a monotypic genus of fungus in the family Aspergillaceae.
-It containd the single species Dendrosphaera eberhardtii.
+It contains the single species Dendrosphaera eberhardtii.

 Taxonomy

 Dendrosphaera eberhardtii was described in 1907 by Narcisse Théophile Patouillard.

 Description

 The fruiting body of D. eberhardtii is a stiff, brown, branching root like structure with a 10–15 cm long, 3-6mm thick stem terminating in multiple 2-6mm thick sporulating heads that start white before maturing to golden yellow.

-Spores: 8-10 µm.
+Spores: 8-10 μm.
 Globose with a large central droplet.
-They are smooth when still attached to the asci before developing encrustrations that give them an echinulated appearance.
+They are smooth when still attached to the asci before developing encrustations that give them an echinulated appearance.

 Etymology

 The genus name Dendrosphaera derives from the Latin dendroides or Greek dendroid meaning tree or tree-like and the Latin sphaericus meaning sphere shaped.

 The specific epithet eberhardtii is named for Mr. Eberhardt who collected the specimens and created notes and illustrations of them in the field.

 Habitat and distribution

 The specimens studied by Patouillard were collected in Tonkin, Vietnam where they were found growing from the ground in the Djirin forest at 1600 metres above sea level.